Mental Health and Hypnosis

 Hypnosis can be used in two ways, as suggestion therapy or for patient analysis.

-Analysis: This approach uses the relaxed state to find the root cause of a disorder or symptom, such as a traumatic past event that a person has hidden in his or her unconscious memory.
+- Analysis: This approach uses the relaxed state to explore a possible psychological root cause of a disorder or symptom, such as a traumatic past event that a person has hidden in his or her unconscious memory.
 Once the trauma is revealed, it can be addressed in psychotherapy.

 What Are the Benefits of Hypnosis?